Olek Balcerowski

-Aleksander Roman "Olek" Balcerowski (born 19 November 2000) is a Polish professional basketball player for Unicaja Malaga of the Spanish Liga ACB.
+Aleksander Roman "Olek" Balcerowski (born 19 November 2000) is a Polish professional basketball player for FC Barcelona of the Spanish Liga ACB and the EuroLeague.
 He also represents the senior Poland national team in international competition.

 Professional career

 Balcerowski started his career in Górnik Wałbrzych, Poland.
 In 2014, he joined Herbalife Gran Canaria at the age of 14 and entered their youth system.
 Less than three years later, he became the second youngest player to be on Herbalife Gran Canaria men's team, as he made his first team debut at just 17 years and 14 days old.
 Having participated in the EuroLeague Basketball Adidas Next Generation Tournament Ciutat de L'Hospitalet twice, Balcerowski made his debut in the EuroCup, playing against Tofaş S.K. in December 2017.

 At the end of the 2020–21 EuroCup Basketball competition, he was awarded the EuroCup Basketball Rising Star.
 He made 65.6 percent of his two-point shots, averaging 6.5 points and 3.7 rebounds in 15 EuroCup games.

 In 2020, when playing for Gran Canaria he recorded a career-high 10 rebounds in a game against CB Zamora and a career-best 26 points against CB Villarrobledo.

 Following the 2020–21 season, he declared for the 2021 NBA draft.
 In July 2021, he was loaned to Mega Basket of the ABA League for the 2021–22 season.
 On 19 July 2021, he withdrew his name from consideration for the 2021 NBA draft.
 He left Mega in February 2022.
 He went undrafted in the 2022 NBA draft.

 In the 2022–23 EuroCup Basketball season Balcerowski won the title with CB Gran Canaria, contributing to the final win against Türk Telekom B.K. with 5 points and a team-high 5 rebounds.

-On 28 July 2023, Balcerowski signed a 1+1 two years contract with EuroLeague powerhouse Panathinaikos.
+On 28 July 2023, Balcerowski signed a 1+1 two-year contract with EuroLeague powerhouse Panathinaikos.

-On 2 September 2024, Balcerowski moved to Spanish club Málaga.
+On 2 September 2024, Balcerowski moved to Spanish club Baloncesto Málaga.
+On 20 July 2026, he parted ways with the Andalusians after reaching an agreement to terminate his contract.

+On 23 July 2026, he signed with FC Barcelona of the Liga ACB and the EuroLeague.